Build expertise with one of the Monterey Institute’s unique onsite and online courses.

 Professional programs in Translation, Interpretation, and Localization include intensive courses designed for continuing education of working professionals.
 Customized programs for groups seeking specific skill building and professional development for translators and interpreters are also possible.

-Participants gain a solid foundation in written translation, sight translation, consecutive dialogue interpreting and simultaneous interpreting, while building professional and linguistic knowledge needed for the fields of legal, medical, social service and educational interpreting.
+Participants gain a solid foundation in written translation, sight translation, consecutive dialogue interpreting and simultaneous interpreting, while building professional and linguistic knowledge needed for the fields of legal, medical, social service and educational interpreting in this certificate program.

 Understand the more technical aspects of the “science” of translation, including web content creation, HTML design and website authoring.

 Translators learn the use of translation memory (TM), translation technology terms and terminology management tools.&